telerik/kendo-ui-core/docs/controls/data-management/treelist/how-to/show-tooltip.md

 ---
-title: Show Tooltip
+title: Show Extra Information in Tooltip
-page_title: Show Tooltip | Kendo UI TreeList
+page_title: Show Extra Information in Tooltip | Kendo UI TreeList
-description: "Learn how to show a Tooltip for the Kendo UI TreeList rows."
+description: "Learn how to show additional information about a Kendo UI TreeList entry by using the Kendo UI Tooltip widget."
 slug: howto_showtooltip_treelist
 ---

-# Show Tooltip
+# Show Extra Information in Tooltip

+Sometimes you might need to show additional information about an entry in a Kendo UI TreeList.

+A possible way to achieve this behavior is to use a Kendo UI Tooltip that displays the information when the user hovers with the mouse over the TreeList node.

-The example below demonstrates how to show a Tooltip for the Kendo UI TreeList rows.
+The example below demonstrates how to customize the information displayed by the Tooltip by configuring the `dataItem` property.

 ###### Example